 This is the most popular and representative variety of sweet persimmon.

-"When persimmons turn red, doctors turn green"!
-This is a natural health food
+“When persimmons turn red, doctors turn pale”!?
+Nature’s health food

-One persimmon provides almost the daily required amount of vitamin C, and tannin, a type of polyphenol, is said to have strong antioxidant properties.It is also expected to have the effect of expelling substances that cause hangovers, so eating one before drinking alcohol is said to prevent a hangover.
+One persimmon provides nearly the daily required amount of vitamin C. They also contain tannins, a type of polyphenol believed to have strong antioxidant effects.
+Persimmons may help flush out substances that cause hangovers, so some say eating them before drinking can help prevent getting too drunk.

 Why not take this opportunity to try some Wakayama persimmons?